-As at 31 March 2017, the Group was in a net assets position of \$3,269,000 and the Company was in a net liabilities position of \$329,000.
-The Group and the Company incurred a net loss of \$8,759,000 and \$6,092,000 respectively for the financial year ended 31 March 2017.
-These financial results indicate the existence of events or conditions identified on the Group's and the Company's ability to continue as going concerns.
-Nevertheless, the financial statements of the Group have been prepared on a going concern basis as the management of the Group and the Company has prepared a cash flows projection and is of the view that there is no material uncertainty on the Group's and the Company's ability to continue as going concerns as the Group and the Company will have sufficient cash resources to satisfy its working capital requirements and to meet its obligations as and when they fall due.
+As at 31 March 2018, the Group was in a net assets position of \$2,352,000 and the Company was in a net liabilities position of \$1,461,000.
+The Group and the Company incurred a net loss of \$883,000 and \$1,170,000 respectively for the financial year ended 31 March 2018.
+These financial results indicate the existence of a material uncertainty on the Group's and the Company's ability to continue as going concerns.
+Nevertheless, the financial statements of the Group and the Company have been prepared on a going concern basis as the management has prepared cash flows projections and based on the cash flows projections, the management is of the view that there are sufficient cash resources to satisfy its working capital requirements and to meet its obligations as and when they fall due.